couchbase/couchbase-lite-core/docs/overview/Classes.md

 The KeyStore of the default collection is named "`default`".

 The concrete subclass `SQLiteKeyStore` owns a single table in the database, whose name is prefixed with “`kv_`”.
-A database's default KeyStore is a table named "`kv_default`", a collection named "widgets" would have a table named "`kv_/widgets`", etc.
+A database's default KeyStore is a table named "`kv_default`", a collection named "widgets" would have a table named "`kv_.widgets`", etc.

 ### Record